Traveling Venice on a Budget

-How To Spend your First 24 Hours:
+How To Spend your First 24 Hours in Venice:

 Another “must” while visiting Italy – gelato!
 We grabbed some mango gelato from the famous SUSO Gelatoteca before strolling through the St. Mark’s Square, otherwise known as Piazza San Marco.
 Located in the heart of Venice, it is one of the most well-known squares, which means it is busy almost constantly.
 We went after dinner-time so we didn’t run into quite as many crowds.
 Seeing the different buildings up close was magnificent.
 The architecture and design of buildings truly never cease to amaze me.
 It’s hard to think of many buildings in the United States having as much detail to them as Venice’s did.
 If you wander through the square, you will find an opening where your view of the San Giorgio Maggiore, a 16th-century Benedictine church, is clearly visible.
 It is located on a separate island so we didn’t venture over there but it was stunning in the moonlight.

 Before leaving the square, if you walk just a little further you will run into one of the main landmarks – the Doge’s Palace.
 This palace was built to act as the residence of the person elected to lead the Venetian Republic.
 The architecture is gothic style and I’ve heard the interior is absolutely stunning.
 You can pay an entrance fee to see the different rooms and artwork inside.
 However, the outside is a sight to see in itself.
 Not only is this building beautiful but it carries a rich history.
 From the Doge’s Palace criminals were sentenced to prison and then sent to the Bridge of Sighs.
-The Bridge of Sighs is rumored to have that name because tourists sigh at the beauty, but the truth is actually much darker.
-The Bridge of Sighs gets its name because when prisoners cross the bridge it was to catch one last glance of Venice before being put away in their cell.
-I can’t even imagine.
-Unless you want to go inside the historical monuments, I encourage visiting them after sundown.
-There are way less people there and you will have an opportunity to snag some great photos before calling it a night!

 In the morning, if you aren’t staying at a hotel with complimentary breakfast, I recommend grabbing breakfast at La Lista Bistro.
 It is close to the main train station, which was a close walk for us.
 Sincerely, no matter where you are staying, I believe the waffle is well worth traveling for.
 After filling up on sweet and savory foods, you’ll be off to check out some of Venice’s less well-known sites.

 There are so many buildings you can visit in Venice that give a stunning view of the city.
 However, many of them are not free of charge like the T Fondaco Rooftop.
-I may be biased but I even think it has the best panoramic view of Venice.
+I may be biased, but I even think it has the best panoramic view of Venice.
 The terrace is somewhat of a hidden gem as it can be a bit hard to find.
 It’s located on the roof of the Tedeschi department store near the Rialto Bridge.

-How To Spend your Last 24 Hours:
+How To Spend your Last 24 Hours in Venice:

 If you only have 48 hours in Venice than it is imperative you take a day trip to Burano, the most colorful island in Europe.
 Almost every person I spoke to before journeying over to Venice mentioned Burano.
 Those who had not gone regretted it terribly and those who did go said they would visit again in a heartbeat.
 Burano is a one hour boat ride away from Venice (roughly $15 round trip) and it sure is a sight to see.
 Picture someone throwing their easel of paint at houses… that’s Burano for you.

-The small island, one of the most picturesque spots in Venice, is home to many fishermen.
-Tradition says the houses were vibrantly painted purple, pink, and other bright colors to help the fishermen navigate back home when fog covered the lagoon.
-We were told it was painted strategically so no boats crashed into the island.
-Visiting Burano felt like living inside a coloring book and immediately brought me happiness.
 The locals were very friendly and gave us good shopping tips while there.
-If you are going to buy water bottles, souvenirs or lace, which they are known for, go off the beaten path.
+If you plan to buy water bottles, souvenirs, or lace, which they are known for, go off the beaten path!
 Everything is less expensive when you’re not on the main sidewalks and you can find lace for little to no cost.
 Overall, Burano is a great place to take lots of photos and appreciate how different an area just outside of Venice can be.
 You can expect to spend at least 4 hours traveling and exploring Burano.

 When arriving back in Venice, riding a gondola should be on the top of your priority list.
 If you don’t want to spend an arm and a leg, I highly suggest riding around the canals before 7pm.
 The city of Venice relies on tourism dollars and one of the easiest ways to make that money is to charge a ton for the one experience on everyone’s list.
 For a 30 minute ride, most gondolas will cost €80 ($87 USD) before 7pm.
 Afterward the rate raises to €100.
 If you want your gondolier to sing, it’ll usually cost another €20 – €30.
 See how this adds up quickly?
 If you are really traveling Venice on a budget, I have the answer for you!

 My sister and I rode in a gondola, as you can see above, and got the Venice-inspired photos to prove it.
 However, we only spent €4.
 Yes, you read that correctly!
-You can ride in a gondola for less than what you typically spend on your Starbucks order.
+You can ride in a gondola for less than what you typically spend on your Starbucks drink.
 Remember how I mentioned the traghetto earlier in this post?
 There are different piers located across the city that ferry people across the canal.
 The gondoliers couldn’t be nicer and while the ride is short, definitely not 30 minutes, they are rather patient and offer you plenty of time to snap a couple of photos before exiting the boat.
-If you time it correctly, you will get the gondola completely to yourself therefore making it the Venice gondola experience without the price (and perhaps a little less decorated).
-If your goal on the trip is to save money, I could not recommend it enough!
-However if you are willing to splurge, do it!
-It is a once in a lifetime experience and one that should be taken while in Venice.

 Before grabbing a bite to eat and drink, Allie and I explored different art museums while diving in and out of local shops.
 Some of the galleries were even free to roam through.
 I have never been much of a museum person and usually skip them when traveling but the artwork just completely drew us in.
 We spent close to an hour taking in the beautiful Italian pieces.

-During our trip, we tried a lot of different Italian restaurants.
-Our favorites were the shops that had walk up windows to them.
-You simply place your order, grab your food, and snack while walking around the bridges.
-Our favorite happy hour was a spot near our AirBnb.
-In Italy, it makes the most sense to partake in happy hours instead of full-blown dinners, especially if you are trying to save money.
-Almost anywhere you go, you will encounter an “apertivo” option during certain hours.
 An apertivo is essentially a pre-meal drink specifically meant to prepare the appetite.
 I would usually get some form of margarita and Allie indulged in her daily Aperol Spritz.
 The best part of ordering an apertivo, however, is oftentimes they are served with little side dishes (olives, nuts, chips, trail mix) that will hold you over while walking around.
 It’s a win-win and actually very filling.
 Most nights, we didn’t even need a big dinner but rather a snack after our happy hour dishes.

 I cannot say enough that there are truly so many amazing things to see and do while visiting Venice, and most won’t break your budget.
 We found that we had the most laughs while simply wandering the streets, chatting with locals, and taking in the stunning, romantic views of Venice.
 I promise you, you will have the time to visit some historical sites, see a panoramic view of the city, and fit in Burano if you plan accordingly.